livingdocsIO/documentation/content/guides/media-library/media-library-setup/index.md

 You do this by adding the `exifExtraction` property to the `mediaType`.
 See [the list of all IPTC fields]({{< ref "/reference/project-config/media-types.md#exif-extraction" >}}) and how to configure them.

 The exif extraction will run when an image is imported through the [Import API]({{< ref "/customising/advanced/import-api.md" >}}) or when a user uploads an image through the UI.
-The user has the chance to manually change the extracted Metadata before the image is actually stored in the Media Library.
+The user has the chance to manually change the extracted Metadata before the image is stored in the Media Library.

+It's allowed to have multiple mappings for one `metadataPropertyName`, the first property with content wins.

 ```js
 // media-types/image.js